 The authority has a right to issue a written demand to recall the device due to safety reasons at any time.
 In such a case, the manufacturer should perform the procedure required by the authority and report about the results while the authority is entitled either to accept the report if it is sufficient and close the matter or require the manufacturers to take additional measures.
 The authority also has the right to suspend the registration of the particular medical device or suspend or revoke the license of the manufacturer.

-According to the rules set forth by the regulation, failure of the manufacturer or another establishment to perform its obligations related to maintaining records, reporting adverse events, taking corrective actions or conducting the recall allows the authority to impose sanctions for both violating company and its key officials.
+According to the rules set forth by the regulation in Malaysia, failure of the manufacturer or another establishment to perform its obligations related to maintaining records, reporting adverse events, taking corrective actions or conducting the recall allows the authority to impose sanctions for both violating company and its key officials.
 Depending on the particular subject, the punishment could be in a form of financial penalty or imprisonment.

 Medical Device Advertising Regulation